Prednisone steals over nine critical nutrients from the body. This nutrient depletion is responsible for many prednisone side effects.

 - regular weight-bearing or resistance training exercise

-Eating a whole food, plant-based diet with enough protein is vital for adequate nutrition while on prednisone.
+Eating a whole food diet with enough protein is vital for adequate nutrition while on prednisone.
 For more help, visit www.nutranize.com. -Dr. Megan

 Want to learn more?